pchrszon/splc2020-artifact/README.md

 In case you built `rbsc` from source, the `stack install` command will copy the binary to `~/.local/bin`.
 The command `export PATH=$HOME/.local/bin:$PATH` will temporarily add this directory to your `PATH`.

+## Checking the installation

+An easy way to test whether the installation of all required tools was successful is to translate and simulate the example models provided in the `examples` directory.

+The first example, `producer-consumer.rbl`, is a simple producer-consumer model which demonstrates the basic syntax of the modeling language and its metaprogramming constructs.
+The second example, `coordination.rbl`, illustrates how role playing can be coordinated using the `coordinator` component.

+Translation of these models can be achieved using the commands:

+    cd examples/
+    rbsc producer-consumer.rbl -o producer-consumer.prism
+    rbsc coordination.rbl -o coordination.prism

+The behavior of the resulting PRISM models can be explored using the simulator of PRISM.
+For that, first start the PRISM GUI using, e.g.:

+    xprism producer-consumer.rbl

+From the menu, select "Simulator / New Path".

 ## Running the experiments